As an eCommerce store owner, you already have a conversion and marketing funnel in place.

 There are 4 important aspects to focus on here:

-However, you need to segment your customers to pitch to—based on browsing & shopping behavior and their interaction with your brand.
+However, you need to segment your customers—based on browsing & shopping behavior and their interaction with your brand.

 This includes purchases from your store, searches on your site, page visits, etc.